 Anosognosia: Up to 50% of people with schizophrenia and many with bipolar lack insight: they are so sick they don't know they are sick (anosognosia).

 Costs/Side Effects: Some refuse treatment because of costs, side effects, lack of support, etc.

 Civil Liberties: A misunderstanding of civil liberties, the nature of mental illness, combined with misinformation leads us to protect the right of the psychotic to 'die with their rights on' rather than mandating violence preventing treatments that can restore free will.

 Reaction to hallucinations and delusions.
 When people with serious mental illness act out, they are often doing so as a logical reaction to their delusions, hallucinations, and paranoia.
 If you think someone is the Devil and trying to kill you, you will try to hurt them first.

-Misplaced Funding: Most money spent goes to mental 'health' not mental "illness".
+Misplaced Funding: Most money spent goes to improving mental 'health' not treating mental "illness".
 People with serious mental illness are usually sent to the end of the line, rather than the front.
 The ability to get services is inversely related to need, therefore people with serious mental illness find it difficult to get services.
 Mental health providers often discriminate against highly symptomatic people with serious mental illnesses.

 Almost everyone has issues with involuntary commitment and involuntary treatment.
 This site rather than saying "it's a difficult issue" and dropping it, attempts to study the science and law to come up with policies that balance the right of patients to have freedom, their right to receive treatment, the public's right to safety, and sound fiscal policy.
 And while not advocating mass institutionalization, we recognize that the dearth of hospital beds has caused mass incarceration.

 Please Read Uncivil Liberties